google-deepmind/perception_test/README.md

 For more example videos in the Perception Test, check out this [playlist](https://youtube.com/playlist?list=PLbMStx8-UPhbaKViNMF8ZcQpyzVhwJC3R).

 ## Download the data and annotations

+*Test annotations will be released August 1st as part of the challenge phases.*

 The Perception Test dataset can be downloaded as zip files containing:
 * annotations in JSON format
 * videos (including audio) as MP4 files